Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 ### Data

 Getting the foundational elements of data in place is critical to all other components of the hierarchy.
 While we won't discus _Master Data Management_ or specific technologies such as _Customer Data Platforms_, we will talk about the foundations of data and what we mean when we use the word.
 Most organizations have solved portions of their data management, but it's a never-ending problem.
 There will always be newer and better systems and there will always be a need to incorporate new data into your sales and marketing infrastructure.
 This process is accelerating as Google, Amazon, and others vie to own the cloud.
 Amazon Web Services and the Google Cloud Platform are disruptive in the sense that they can deliver capabilities that would be financially unfeasible for many firms trying to build them in house.
 The on-prem DBMS will slowly go extinct^[This isn't quite true.
 There are certain instances where having a captive instance is useful or necessary].
 This is also an old battle.
 If this was twenty five years ago our discussion may have been on Thin-client vs. Fat-Client computing.
-This isn't much different.
+This isn't fundamentally much different.

 Let's go ahead an make the assumption that your sports team doesn't have their data in a perfect spot.
 Getting your data in a useful position may take a number of varied techniques and has its own considerations: